Buy USDINR; target of 76.00 - 76.20: ICICI Direct

 Currency futures on NSE

-The dollar-rupee contract on the NSE was at 75.90 in the last session.
-The open interest fell almost 9.1% during the last session • The rupee again approached its sizeable Call base of 76.
-We feel a close above these levels would open the gates for more upsides but looking at the consolidation in Dollar Index we feel, the rupee will remain in a range.
+The dollar-rupee contract on the NSE was at 75.67 in the last session.
+The open interest fell almost 21.4% during the last session • The rupee again approached its sizeable Call base of 76.
+We feel a close above these levels would open the gates for more upsides.
+However, looking at the consolidation in Dollar index we feel, the rupee will remain in a range.

 Intra-day strategy